facebook/lexical/examples/emoticons.md

 }
 ```

-Now, everytime a TextNode changes, the console will output "hello"!
+Now, every time a TextNode changes, the console will output "hello"!
 This isn't what we ultimately want to do though, so let's look at how we can make this work for our purposes.

 ### Insert EmoticonNode